andreysaf/node-natours-api/README.md

 Node.js, Express, MongoDB - Practice Project - Check it out on [Heroku](https://booktours-natours-app.herokuapp.com/)
 ![Screenshot](https://github.com/andreysaf/node-natours-api/blob/master/screen.png?raw=true "Screenshot")

+This project designed to architect and build a Node.JS backend for CRUD operations for tours, users, bookings and provide server-side rendering of a website.
+The project concentrates mostly on the backend, so the front-end is not responsive.

 Shoutout to [Jonas](https://github.com/jonasschmedtmann) for putting together [an awesome course](https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/).

 ## Running locally